Organic Waste

 Impact of Plant-Based Diets

-Individuals should also make a conscious effort to eat more plants as part of a well-rounded diet, as raising livestock accounts for nearly 15% of direct global emissions each year.
+Individuals should make a conscious effort to eat more plants as part of a well-rounded diet, as raising livestock accounts for nearly 15% of direct global emissions each year.
 This high number is due to the clearing of land to house and feed livestock and the direct emissions livestock like beef produces.
 Eating a plant-rich diet can also provide an added benefit of improving your health.

 Project Drawdown, a comprehensive ranking of climate solutions based on their potential to reduce greenhouse gas emissions, rated this action as fourth out of the top 100 actions to reduce emissions worldwide.